 By putting some thought into how you begin your correspondence, you avoid starting on the wrong foot - saving yourself time and the potential awkwardness of being outright ignored.

-So you ask - what are the best ways to greet someone professionally?
+So you ask, how to start an email?
 Let's go through some scenarios and examples that you need to be aware of.

 Formal email greetings for professional emails

 First off, we can divide the realm of professional comms into the "what's more formal and what's more friendly" spectrum.
 As highlighted in how to end an email professionally, most business emails exist in the elusive middle ground between formal and casual.
 Hence, it's important to pause and review what you've written before you press 'Send'.
 Here are our top picks.

 It's that straightforward.
 When in doubt, keep it direct and friendly, and you can literally do no wrong.